Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Periodograms, key periodogram functions and their likelihood

 Some common applications deviate from the spectral estimator with evenly spaced frequencies described above \cite{PhysRevD.110.042004_LPFnoiseperf2024,heinzel-trobs-spectrum-estimation, PSDnew}.
 In those applications, at each frequency of interest $f$, one adjusts $M$, and then $N$, according to some averaging optimization criterion, and picks just one matrix $\bPi[k]$, with $k$ selected such that $f=k/(NT)$. $\bPi[k]$ is then an estimate of the CPSD at the frequency $f$.
-This procedure is repeated at each frequency of interest.

-As $N$ depends on the frequency, the width of the spectral window is no longer frequency-independent, as it is in the case of uniform spacing.
+This procedure is repeated at each frequency of interest.\\ As $N$ depends on the frequency, the width of the spectral window is no longer frequency-independent, as it is in the case of uniform spacing.
 As a consequence, the independence of the CPSD estimators at different frequencies must, in principle, be established frequency by frequency.
 An assessment of the methods in Refs.~\cite{PhysRevD.110.042004_LPFnoiseperf2024} and~\cite{PSDnew} shows that, for at least some choices of parameters, the estimators at different frequencies can be considered practically independent.
 We will use these methods in several examples presented in the remainder of the paper.

 Some functions of $\bPi[k]$ that we will also use in the following are: \begin{itemize} \item the measured magnitude-squared cross-coherence (MSC), between the $i$-th and $j$-th time series

 a useful diagnostics of the possible linear correlation between the two underlying processes; \item the \emph{multiple coherence} \cite{goodman_statistical_1963}, a useful generalization of $ \left\lvert\hat{\rho}_{ij}[k]\right\rvert^2 $ to the case of multiple series,